sebastianspicker/campus-app-kit/README.md

 - Earlier scratch detail is now represented in maintained sections.

 ## Usage
-- Rewrote the ui explanation around the maintained behavior.
+- Merged scattered github actions guidance into the docs.

-- Earlier scratch detail is now represented in maintained sections.
+- The older setup fragments have been reduced to the useful parts.

 ## Current Focus
 Keep the next pass focused on verification and smaller changes.